M0M0-D3V/Full-Stack-28-03-21/wk2/README.md

 ### EXAM Retakes - :date: Sunday & Tuesday :date:
 #### Come talk to me and let's plan your success  :white_check_mark:
 - It is common for retakes to happen.
-- Think of it as extra coding practice.
+- Think of it as extra coding practice or job training
-- Similar to coding challenge for front end developer.
+- Similar to coding challenge for web developer job.

 ## TOMORROW IS A U.S. HOLIDAY - EASTER SUNDAY
 1. No Zoom Meeting